 “It was like the size of the tip of my pinky,” Katie says of the swollen section on her left forearm.
 “It was opal pink in color and it had been there for forever.”

 Katie’s parents took her to see her pediatrician who thought it was a wart, so he froze it.
 “That made it angry,” Katie says, “and it turned purple.”
-The pediatrician tried the treatment a second time, but it didn’t go away, so Katie’s parents to her to a dermatologist.
+The pediatrician tried the treatment a second time, but it didn’t go away, so Katie’s parents took her to a dermatologist.

 “The dermatologist had no idea what it was.
 She’d never seen anything like it,” Katie says.
 “But she took a biopsy of it and several hours later my parents got a phone call saying it was malignant.
 I had to go back for a second biopsy, and that’s when I found out it was actually stage III melanoma.”